functime-org/functime/README.md

 ```bash
 pip install functime
 ```
-1. Then sign-up for a free `functime` Cloud account via the command-line interface (CLI).
+2. Then sign-up for a free `functime` Cloud account via the command-line interface (CLI).
 ```bash
 functime login
 ```
-1. That's it!
-You can begin forecasting at scale using the `scikit-learn` fit-predict interface.
+3. That's it!
+You can begin forecasting at scale using functime's `scikit-learn` fit-predict API.
 ```python
 import polars as pl
 from functime.cross_validation import train_test_split